intel/intel-xai-tools/_sources/xai/index.md

 <summary>What is Explainable AI?</summary>
 <br/>

 {{XAI}} (also known by the acronym XAI) is a methodology to provide information about a model, data or its features that can be understood by humans.
 Explainability techniques can be applied at almost any point within a model's training or inference workflow.
-As shown below, explainability and interpretability are tighly coupled.
+As shown below, explainability and interpretability are tightly coupled.
 Depending on the algorithm being used, different approaches to add explainability are contingent on what is interpretable.

 ```{figure} ../images/explain1.png
 ---